avoidwork/cocoa/README.md

-# gpasswd
+# cocoa
 Password generator service

-## What can this do for me?
+## What can cocoa do for me?
-`gpasswd` is a service which can generate 1 or many passwords using a mnemonic word list, and email you the result(s).
+`cocoa` is a service which can generate 1 or many passwords using a mnemonic word list, and email you the result(s).
 The password(s) is not logged, or saved anywhere.

-## How do I run this?
+## How do I run cocoa?
-`gpasswd` can be up and running in 3 steps!
-When run in a production environment, it's recommended that you use `NGINX` to terminate SSL, and reverse proxy to `gpasswd`.
-Using a daemon like `upstart` (on Linux) to run `gpasswd` is ideal.
+`cocoa` can be up and running in 3 steps!
+When run in a production environment, it's recommended that you use `NGINX` to terminate SSL, and reverse proxy to `cocoa`.
+Using a daemon like `upstart` (on Linux) to run `cocoa` is ideal.

 1. Clone this repository
 2. Edit `config.json` to configure your email server (or change the port)